calibreapp/react-live-chat-loader/README.md

 ```

 For a list of locale option values, refer to [Facebook Localization documentation](https://developers.facebook.com/docs/internationalization).

-If you are using other Facebook features like share, you should set the `appID` prop as your Facebook App ID as the Customer Chat SDK includes all the features that Facebook provide.

 You can customise the Messenger widget by passing the following props to the
 `Messenger` component: